Women’s Right to Vote in the United Arab Emirates (UAE)

 Women in the UAE

-The UAE is ranked as a leader in gender equality in the region, according to the World Economic Forum’s 2014 Global Gender Gap report.
+The UAE is ranked as a leading country in gender equality in the region, according to the World Economic Forum’s 2020 Global Gender Gap report.
 This achievement comes from the fundamental belief that women and men are equal partners in society.
 Through a series of public and private sector initiatives, women are playing an increasingly stronger role in business, military and government.